brichards99/brichards.net/content/post/citingSources.md

 ![researching a paper](/pexels-photo-239548.jpeg)

-There are two reasons, for the most part, where a writer should say to themselves, “Hey, I should make sure I use my reference-citing skills here.”
-The first and most important reason is a deliberate choice you’ve made to back up your own writing with someone else’s writing in order to make it clear that not only did you have a good idea, but your good idea can be supported by reading someone else’s thoughts on the subject at hand.
+There are two reasons, for the most part, where a writer should say to himself or herself, “Hey, I should make sure I cite some references here.”
+The first and most important reason is a deliberate choice you’ve made to back up your own writing with someone else’s writing in order to make it clear that not only did you have a good idea, but your good idea can be supported by reading someone else’s thoughts on the subject you're talking about.

 That ’s the real goal here.
 This is why classes require sources for their written assignments.